PHorg Logo

 1887

-The following detailed architectural description of the Palace Hotel -- apparently written by its then Manager, C.H.
+The following detailed architectural description of The Palace Hotel -- apparently written by its then Manager, C.H.
 Livingston -- and accompanying engraved view came from an 1887 pictorial view album entitled "Historical Souvenir of San Francisco, Cal., with Views of Prominent Buildings, the Bay, Islands, Etc." published by C.P.
 Heninger, San Francisco.
 After the unexpected death of the landmark's innovative creator, W.C.
 Ralston, in August, 1875, the hotel came under the control of his Bank of California business partner, Sen. William Sharon, and continued to be operated by the Sharon family after his death in 1885.
-(This may be the reason that Sen. Sharon -- and not Ralston -- seems to be credited as the creative force behind the building of the Palace Hotel in the article by Livingston, a Sharon family employee.)--BCC
+(This may be the reason that Sen. Sharon -- and not Ralston -- seems to be credited as the creative force behind the building of The Palace Hotel in the article by Livingston, a Sharon family employee.)--BCC

 Its commodious and elegant character is assured in the fact that, in the inception of the enterprise, the owner, the late Hon.
-William Sharon, instructed his architect to visit the hotels of the principal cities of the United States and Europe, for the express purpose of including in the plans of the Palace all existing improvements, and such additional ones that experience and observation had suggested, he desiring it to be a palatial hotel in every respect.
+William Sharon, instructed his architect to visit the hotels of the principal cities of the United States and Europe, for the express purpose of including in the plans of The Palace all existing improvements, and such additional ones that experience and observation had suggested, he desiring it to be a palatial hotel in every respect.

 The Palace Hotel occupies the entire block upon the south west corner of New Montgomery and Market Streets; rearing its huge fronts a hundred and twenty feet, extending two hundred and seventy-five feet westerly up Market and Jessie, and stretching its vast flanks three hundred and fifty feet southerly along New Montgomery and Annie, this architectural monarch lifts its colossal bulk above the very business and social centers of the Pacific Metropolis.